-The final cover system will consist (from bottom to top) of a low-permeability layer composed of a 40-mil textured HDPE geomembrane layer, a geocomposite drainage layer; and a minimum 3-foot-thick final protective cover layer for the establishment of vegetation.
-Refer to Figure 3-1 for a depiction of the final cover system.
+The composite final cover system will consist (from bottom to top) of a low-permeability layer (maximum hydraulic conductivity of $1.0 \times 10^{-7}$ cm/sec) composed of a 1-foot-thick compacted soil layer, and a 40-mil-thick textured high-density polyethylene (HDPE) geomembrane; a final protective layer made up of a geocomposite drainage layer, a 2-foot-thick protective cover soil layer and sufficient topsoil for the establishment of vegetation.
+Refer to Figure 3-1 for a depiction of the composite final cover system.
 The low-permeability layer will cover the entire CCR mass.
-The final protective cover layer will cover the entire low-permeability layer.
-The final cover system for the CCR Landfill will be sloped to promote surface water run-off and prevent surface water infiltration into the CCR mass.
+The final protective layer, which includes the protective cover soil layer and topsoil layer, will cover the entire low-permeability layer.
+Installation of the protective cover soil layer will be placed as soon as practical following completion of the compacted soil layer and geomembrane in order to minimize desiccation, cracking, freezing or other damage to the low-permeability layer during installation.
+The composite final cover system for the CCR Landfill will be sloped to promote surface water run-off and prevent surface water infiltration into the CCR mass.

-Construction specifications and a construction quality assurance plan detailing methods and procedures for installation of the final cover system are on file.
+Construction specifications and a construction quality assurance plan detailing methods and procedures for installation of the composite final cover system are on file.

-Figure 3-1 Final Cover System
+Figure 3-1 Composite Final Cover System